-Latrobe City Council's procurement activities will be carried out on the basis of obtaining best value (as defined in 1.6 Definitions and Abbreviations and detailed in 2.3.1 Process - Best Value).
+Latrobe City Council's procurement activities will be carried out on the basis of obtaining value for money (as defined in 1.6 Definitions and Abbreviations and detailed in 2.3.1 Process - Value for Money).

 This means minimising the total cost of ownership over the lifetime of the requirement, consistent with acceptable quality, reliability and delivery considerations.
 Lowest price is not the sole determinate of value for money.